Peace44/PatientSync/README.md

   2. Application A creates a local session using cookie authentication.
   3. When the user accesses Application B, it also redirects to the IdP.
   4. The IdP detects the active session and issues tokens immediately.
-  5. Application B creates its own local session without prompting for credentials—achieving seamless SSO.
+  5. Application B creates its own local session without prompting for credentialsâ€”achieving seamless SSO.

 - **Visual Representation:**